-Efforts to mainstream sustainable development (in its broader sense) into policies and legislation have been a long-term trend at European Union (EU) level, see Chapter 2.1.2 European Initiative: Better Regulation Toolbox and Delivering on the UN's Sustainable Development Goals.
+Efforts to mainstream sustainable development (in its broader sense) into policies and legislation have been a long-term trend at European Union (EU) level, see Chapter 2.1.2 European Initiative: Better Regulation Toolbox and Sustainable Development Goals.
 The importance the EU attaches to promoting sustainable development is now reflected in the European Green Deal and the related "Do no significant harm" (DNSH) principle.
 A classification system (taxonomy) has been established to facilitate environmentally sustainable investments.